tamaraevst/damtp-nr-gw-notes/GRChombo-compilation-notes/README.md

 3. [GRFolres](https://github.com/GRTLCollaboration/GRFolres) -- for evolving balck hole spacetimes in modified theories of gravity, including the four-derivative scalar-tensor theory of gravity and Cubic Horndeski theory of gravity.
 4. [TwoPunctures](https://github.com/GRTLCollaboration/TwoPunctures) -- Bowen-York initial data for two puncture black holes using a single domain spectral method, to be used along with GRChombo source code.

-In this workshop, we will focus on compiling and runnig the original version of GRChombo, i.e. the first item in the above list.
+In this workshop, we will focus on compiling and running the original version of GRChombo, i.e. the first item in the above list.

 ## Fawcett Tutorial